httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 Please add the following note to the "Hypertext Transfer Protocol (HTTP) Field Name Registry":

-> The "Structured Type" column indicates the type of the field (per RFC8941), if any, and may be "Dictionary", "List" or "Item".
-A prefix of "*" indicates that it is a retrofit type (i.e., not natively Structured); see \[this specification].
+> The "Structured Type" column indicates the type of the field (per RFC8941), if any, and may be
+> "Dictionary", "List" or "Item".
+A prefix of "*" indicates that it is a retrofit type (i.e., not
+> natively Structured); see \[this specification].
+>
+> Note that field names beginning with characters other than ALPHA or "*" will not be able to be
+> represented as a Structured Fields Token, and therefore may be incompatible with being mapped into
+> fields that refer to it; see \[this specification].

 Then, add a new column, "Structured Type", with the values from {{compatible}} assigned to the nominated registrations, prefixing each with "*" to indicate that it is a retrofit type.